Program Overview

 Technical Standards for Matriculation, Retention, and Graduation for Medical Radiography

-To be qualified for the BHS – RAD degree, future training, and subsequent credentialing, the candidate must demonstrate competency in ten requisite areas: communication; analytical skills/critical thinking; hearing; vision; smell; motor skills; behavioral; environmental tolerance; professional attitudes and interpersonal skills; and technological.
+To be qualified for the BS – RAD degree, future training, and subsequent credentialing, the candidate must demonstrate competency in ten requisite areas: communication; analytical skills/critical thinking; hearing; vision; smell; motor skills; behavioral; environmental tolerance; professional attitudes and interpersonal skills; and technological.
 Students are required to demonstrate said competencies to provide safe and effective medical radiographic examinations in a wide variety of clinical environments.

 The national board examinations for medical radiography may have more stringent technical standards than outlined in this document.